psychemedia/pentrich-uprising/pentrich-rising.md

 After a considerable interval, the following Prisoners were led to the bar through the Court: "Thomas Bacon (an aged man, charged to have planned the alledged insurrection,) Jeremiah Brandreth (designated the Nottingham Captain, little, thin, old man).
 Joseph Wightman (an uncommonly stout and good-looking young man,) William Turner (a young man, but rather disfigured by enormous black beard, apparently the growth of several months), Isaac Ludlam the elder, William Ludlam, and Samuel Hunt.

-Mr. Justice Abhott addressed them in precisely the same terms he had addressed the others.
+Mr. Justice Abbott addressed them in precisely the same terms he had addressed the others.

 Edward Turner, Robert Turner, John McKessick, John Hill, Joseph Rawson (alias Thorp,) John Moore, William Wightman, and Thomas Wightman, were next brought up, and disposed at in like manner.